 At Good Therapy, we recognise everyone’s pathway to healing or search for support is unique.
-Whether you’ve connected with a therapist previously, or are researching before making an initial appointment, it’s vital to make a considered choice based on up-to-date information.
+Whether you have connected with a therapist previously, or you are researching before making an initial appointment, it’s vital to make a considered choice based on up-to-date information.

 Understanding Your Options

-In Australia, people engaging in therapy generally consult a Psychotherapist, Psychoanalyst, Family Therapist, Counsellor, Psychologist, or Psychiatrist.
+In Australia, people engaging in therapy generally consult a Psychotherapist, Psychoanalyst, Family Therapist, Counsellor, Mental Health Social Worker or Occupational Therapist, Psychologist, or Psychiatrist.

 Although both “Counselling” and “Psychotherapy” are based on talk therapy and many think they are one and the same, there are important differences between a psychotherapist and a counsellor, as well as between a psychologist and a psychiatrist.